ArexanK/ArexanK/README.md

 - 👋 Hi, I’m @ArexanK
 - 👀 I’m interested in Front-end development en design
-- 🌱 I’m currently learning HTML, CSS, Tailwind, SASS, Javascript, React, Figma/Adobe Photoshop, Node.js, Next.js, NPM
+- 🌱 I’m currently learning HTML, CSS, Javascript, React, Svelte, Figma/Adobe, Node.js, Next.js, NPM
-- 💞️ I'm looking to collaborate with other frontend developers
+- 👾 I'm looking to collaborate with other frontend developers
 - 📫 The best way to reach me is to send me an email

 <!---